jussiiih/Snowflake_Pipeline_Project/README.md

 # Snowflake_Pipeline_Project

 Pipeline created for Codecademy Snowflake course using SQL.
 Pipeline uses internal stage where .csv files are added.
+Data contains flight data.

 **Pipeline creates**
 - table FLIGHTS and loads data from stage to table with scheduled task